-(1) If a person threatens to bring an action against another person (threatened person) on the ground that the threatened person has infringed:

-- (a) a registered trade mark; or - (b) a trade mark alleged by the person to be registered; any person aggrieved by the threat (plaintiff) may bring an action (either in a prescribed court or in any other court having jurisdiction) against the person making the threat (defendant).
+- (1) If a person threatens to bring an action against another person (threatened person) on the ground that the threatened person has infringed: - (a) a registered trade mark; or - (b) a trade mark alleged by the person to be registered; any person aggrieved by the threat (plaintiff) may bring an action (either in a prescribed court or in any other court having jurisdiction) against the person making the threat (defendant).

-- (2) The purpose of the action is to obtain from the court: - (a) a declaration that the defendant has no grounds for making the threat; and - (b) an injunction restraining the defendant from continuing to make the threat.
+- (2) The purpose of the action is to obtain from the court: - (a) a declaration that the threat is unjustified; and - (b) an injunction restraining the defendant from continuing to make the threat.